Lots of US Navy Ships, destroyers, battleships and aircraft carriers, plastic and mahogany models in this ship hobby shop

 You are in the

-USS Lexington CV-2 Model Ship section.
+USS Lexington CV-2 Model Ship section,

-of the Model Ships, Aircraft Carriers Department.
+f the Model Ships, Aircraft Carriers Department.

 in the YellowAirplane store.